saiyam911/learning-library/workshops/cloud-native-devops-workshop/DevCS-delete-project.md

 If DevCS environment that you have has allready soem projects and you are not able to create a new one then here are steps to delete existing projects:

-- on the dashboard open you DevCS consoleBefore PSM CLI setup you must ensure that ypou have appropriate Python version, you can find ***Python*** chapter on [environment setup page](../EnvSetup.md).
+- on the dashboard open you DevCS console
 ![](common/DevCS-delete/images/01.png)

 - in this example we will delete **SampleProject**, click on SampleProject